nismod/smif/docs/developers.rst

 Versioning
 ----------

-:code:`smif` is currently pre-1.0, so API and usage are liable to change.
-After releasing a first major version, we intend to follow `semantic versioning`_, with major versions for any incompatible changes to the public API.
+We intend to follow `semantic versioning`_, with major versions for any incompatible changes to the public API.
+Note that tags should follow `PEP440`_ which has stricter constraints on tags than semantic versioning.

 Releases
 --------